MYBA Best Practices- Requirements

 Coaches are in compliance with the federal law, Protecting Youth Victims from Sexual Abuse and Safe Sport Authorization Act of 2017.

-It is imperative that Associations and their teams adhere to all guidance for Youth Sports by the Minnesota Department of Health, the Minnesota Youth Basketball Safe Play: Back to the Hardwood COVID-19 Return to Competition Safety Guidelines, and the guidelines outlined by the hosting facility in terms of capacity and social distancing measures.
+It is imperative that Associations and their teams adhere to all guidance for Youth Sports by the Minnesota Department of Health, and the guidelines outlined by the hosting facility in terms of capacity and social distancing measures.

 Associations must have an open try‐out process for players.